Marshal Training

 Overall, they are a critical safety layer that minimizes risk in high-speed environments.

-Flag Marshalls
+Flag Marshals

 Flag Marshals are responsible for communicating track conditions and warnings to drivers using standardized flags.